United Way is investing $24,494 to support 211 in Muskingum, Perry, and Morgan Counites.

 United Way is investing $3,000 in TruLight Ministries to supply Bus Tickets, 20 Bookbags, and 40 Solar Powered Phone Charger to community member that are experiencing Homelessness

-United Way is investing $28,000 toward the Homeownership Program, with this funding Habitat for Humanity will build 2 new homes in Muskingum, Perry, or Morgan County, complete 3 home repairs and train 184 community members.
+United Way is investing $37,200 toward the Home Creation and Preservation Program, with this funding Habitat for Humanity will build 1 new homes in each of Muskingum, Perry, or Morgan Counties and train 140 people.

 Habitat for Humanity is a builder of affordable homes and repairs homes for low-income families in the Muskingum, Perry, and Morgan counties.

 United Way is investing $50,000 towards the housing and utility program.
 With this funding Salvation Army will assist 205 unduplicated households.

 The Salvation Army has a program that assists community members with housing and utility payments.